-Kathryn Kelly's show at at Art League, The uncontrollable nature of grief and forgiveness (or lack of), consists of very tall chairs, green wooden squares that look like picture frames, some attached to droopy black rubber structures, and a series of slats hung by fishing line from the ceiling of the gallery.
+Kathryn Kelley's show at at Art League, The uncontrollable nature of grief and forgiveness (or lack of), consists of very tall chairs, green wooden squares that look like picture frames, some attached to droopy black rubber structures, and a series of slats hung by fishing line from the ceiling of the gallery.
 The chairs are 13 feet high, but the ceiling of the gallery is only 11 feet high, so they are leaning.

 These leaning chairs don't look particularly functional in this space.
 On the other hand, who needs 13 foot high chairs?
 They seem completely fanciful--except when you remember that lifeguards regularly sit in elevated chairs.